SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/The Road to Honest AI.md

 ## Metadata
 - Author: [[Scott Alexander]]
+- Date: 2024-01-08
 - Full Title: The Road to Honest AI
 - Category: #articles
+- Summary: AI lies can be a problem, whether due to intentional deception, hallucination, or technical reasons.
+Two recent papers propose methods for achieving honest AI.
+One approach involves representation engineering, where researchers identify specific neurons or vectors in the AI that correspond to honesty or other concepts.
+By manipulating these vectors, the AI's level of honesty can be controlled.
+Another approach involves lie detection by asking unrelated questions.
+By observing the AI's responses, patterns can be identified that indicate whether it is likely lying or telling the truth.
+These methods offer potential ways to address the issue of AI deception and ensure the development of more trustworthy AI systems.
 - URL: https://www.astralcodexten.com/p/the-road-to-honest-ai?r=2kuc99&utm_medium=ios&utm_campaign=post

 ## Highlights